ccorsi/ccorsi.github.io/about.md

 audience books related to the topics above.

-While my interest in books is not my only pleasure,  I also enjoy listening to music, watching movies and other activies that aren't sedetary.
+While my interest in books is not my only pleasure,  I also enjoy listening to music, watching movies and other activities that aren't sedentary.

 Well, you must forgive me for my meandering about things that aren't really interesting.
-Nonetheless, I do hope that you will find something interesting her and that it will bring some value to you.
+Nonetheless, I do hope that you will find something interesting here that will bring some value to you.

 Let us then enjoy the ride together.

 --Claudio